aeminium-labs/nextjs-solana-starter-kit/README.md

 In this starter kit you'll find specific examples for these actions:

 - create a transaction of SOL to other wallet
-- create transaction of a SPL token (like $BONK) to other wallet
+- create a transaction of a SPL token (like $BONK) to other wallet
 - submit the transaction to the blockchain
 - confirm if the transaction was successful
 - find Twitter handle associated with wallet address